 What is CHARA ?

 The Array is applicable to problems in almost all areas of contemporary astronomy.
-It is particularly suited to stellar astrophysics where it will be used to measure the diameters, distances, masses, and luminosities of stars as well as to image features such as spots and flares on their surfaces.
+It is particularly suited to stellar astrophysics where it is be used to measure the diameters and temperatures of stars, image features such as spots and flares on their surfaces, and map the orbits of close binary companions.
 Other projects range from detecting other planetary systems, imaging stars in process of formation, and studies of bright transient phenomena like novae.